jithinsunnyofficial/TeleVital-MicrosoftHack/README.md

 3. **X-Ray Analyzer:**
 	This component of TeleVital allows a user to upload his/her Chest X-Ray as an image, and our pre-trained COVID-19 Chest X-Ray model predicts whether the X-Ray shows signs of COVID-19 or not.
 A confidence ratio is displayed to the user as well.
 4. **Digital Prescription:**
-	To ease doctors with providing patients, hand-written prescriptions, the digital prescription portal enables the doctors to voice record prescription for patients, and it will further be converted to text and sent directly to patients via mail.
+	To ease doctors with providing patients, hand-written prescriptions, the digital prescription portal enables the doctors to voice record prescription for patients, and it will further be converted to text and sent directly to patients as a PDF via mail.
 5. **Patient Prioritizer:**
 Understanding the rapid increase in cases of Covid-19, patient prioritizer portal enables hospitals in identifying the high risk patients and giving them the care accordingly.